oliwierptak/popo/README.md

 The additional schema definitions are merged together and added as properties to `main schema`.

-_Note_: There can be multiple schema folders, and each can be used as a parameter from a command line or as configuration option.

 ## Schema definition

 A schema is a JSON file describing a POPO object.